Poland and the Netherlands

-Poland is he biggest country in Central Europe with long standing cultural connections with the Netherlands.
-In the late middle ages Dutch Mennonites immigrated to Poland and drained the wet areas.
-The trade in the Baltics of wood and grain in 16th century brought prosperity to both countries.
-Dutch citizens were killed in Nazi-German camps in Poland and the south of the Netherlands was liberated by Polish Armored Division of General Maczek in 1944.
-These are just a few examples of the history that is binding Poland and the Netherlands.
+Poland has longstanding cultural connections with the Netherlands.
+In the late Middle Ages, Dutch Mennonites immigrated to Poland and drained the wet areas along the Wistuła river.
+The Baltic trade in wood and grain in the 16th century brought prosperity to both countries.
+During the Second World War, Dutch citizens were killed in Nazi-German camps in Poland, while the south of the Netherlands was liberated by the First Polish Armoured Division of General Maczek in 1944.
+These are just a few examples of the history that ties together Poland and the Netherlands.

 Poland at a glance

 discipline in 2022

 - 1. Where can I find funding within the Netherlands?

 In the Netherlands the means for international cultural cooperation are delegated to the national funds.
 The fund that works for your art form or discipline, has one or several subsidy schemes for internationalization.
 To make sure the program fits your project, contact the advisors of the fund before starting the process of application.
 These are funds:

 > Internationalization of the Design Sector Grant Scheme

 > Subsidy for International Art Presentation to present work by living Dutch(-based) artists.
 For Dutch(-based) artists or internationally recognized art organizations outside the Netherlands.

 > Subsidy for International Art Fair/Art Book Fair to present work by living Dutch(-based) artists.
 For Dutch and non-Dutch galleries, publishers and non-Dutch art fairs.